SoftInstigate/ermes-mail/README.md

 INFORMAZIONI: ExecutorService terminated normally after shutdown request.```
 ```

+You can read the e-mail message on the [MailHog UI](http://0.0.0.0:8025/).

-> Note: To send messages via Google SMTP, it is necessary to configure your Gmail account by enabling IMAP.
+> **Note**: To send messages via Google SMTP, it is necessary to configure your Gmail account by enabling IMAP.
 [More information](https://support.google.com/mail/answer/7126229)

 ## Maven